Han8931/han8931.github.io/content/posts/20240812_recursive_least_square.md

 <!-- The RLS method is versatile and powerful, capable of handling a wide range of scenarios where data arrives sequentially, and efficient updates are needed without recalculating from scratch. -->

 #### References:
-1. Simon, Dan, Optimal State Estimation: Kalman, H Infinity, and Nonlinear Approaches, 2006
+1. Simon Dan, Optimal State Estimation: Kalman, H Infinity, and Nonlinear Approaches, 2006